sframe-wg/sframe/draft-ietf-sframe-enc.md

   size of a "tag" that is added to the plaintext)

 * `AEAD.Nka` - For cipher suites using the compound AEAD described in
-  {{aes-ctr-with-sha2}}, the size in bytes of a key for the underlying AES-CTR algorithm
+  {{aes-ctr-with-sha2}}, the size in bytes of a key for the underlying Advanced Encryption Standard Counter Mode (AES-CTR) algorithm

 * `Hash.Nh` - The size in bytes of the output of the hash function